shubhamgupta0903/RAG-Implementation-with-Chromadb/README.md

     ```json
     {
-      "question": "What are the key safety findings?",
+      "query": "What are the key safety findings?"
-      "top_k": 5
     }
     ```
   * Response: